kswin/code-challenge/README.md

 ```

 - [Read api docs](http://kwin-code-challenge.herokuapp.com/api-docs/)
-    - You can experiment with the REST calls from Swagger UI directly or us a different REST client like Postman
+    - You can experiment with the REST calls from Swagger UI directly or use a different REST client like Postman
-    -  [Swagger UI does not support multiple query params] at the moment
+    -  [Swagger UI does not support arrayed query params] at the moment

 ### Development Notes